 Become a Counselor in South Dakota

-As in many other states, counselors in South Dakota who have obtained their licensure are known as Licensed Professional Counselors (LPCs) — although those who have continued their education and further developed their clinical skills can also obtain licensure as Licensed Professional Counselors of Mental Health (LPC-MH).
+As in many other states, counselors in South Dakota who have obtained their licensure are known as Licensed Professional Counselors (LPCs) — although those who have continued their education and further developed their clinical mental health skills can also obtain licensure as Licensed Professional Counselors of Mental Health (LPC-MH).

 The state’s premier professional organization for LPCs is the South Dakota Counseling Association, a local branch of the American Counseling Association, whose mission is to “enhance the quality of life in society by promoting the development of professional counselors, advancing the counseling profession and using the profession and practice of counseling to promote respect for human dignity and diversity.”